-- In the House episode "Perils of Paranoia," House's team doubts that their Patient of the Week was a victim of chlorine gas poisoning.
+- In the House episode "Perils of Paranoia", House's team doubts that their Patient of the Week was a victim of chlorine gas poisoning.
 House, however, says that there still might be a toxin involved because "Arceus created a universe with three states of matter and 300 solid or liquid poisons that could cause his symptoms."
 Puzzled, Taub asks, "Arceus?"
 House casually replies, "Look it up."

 - In Father Ted, Ted makes a reference to the Jeff Bridges movie Fearless.
 When Dougal remarks that he hasn't seen it, Ted replies, "Not a lot of people have, Dougal, so it's probably a bad reference."

 - Mystery Science Theater 3000.
 The episode Gamera vs. Guiron has what is usually acknowledged as the most obscure joke in the entire show's history.
-Tom Servo makes a reference to head writer Mike Nelson's recent break-up with his girlfriend (and the fact that she took his computer keyboard when she left):
+Tom Servo makes a reference to head writer Mike Nelson's recent break-up with his girlfriend (and the fact that she took his Casio when she left):

-[A girl runs away from the camera.]
+[a girl runs away from the camera]